Collaborative Charging Optimization for Wireless Rechargeable Sensor Networks via Heterogeneous Mobile Chargers: Simulations and Analyses

 \section{Simulations and Analyses}

-In this section, we first introduce the simulation setting and baselines.
+In this section, we first introduce the simulation settings and baselines.
 Subsequently, we present the optimization results, the comparison analyses with state-of-the-art baselines, and the analysis of agent spatial movement patterns.